ov-studio/Vital.wry/readme.md

 ## Features

-Vital.wry extends upstream with additional features and fixes required for seamless integration:

 - **Native webview**: Exposes the system's built-in webview inside Godot 4 — no bundled browser, no extra dependencies
 - **Two-way integration**: Full communication between JavaScript and GDScript
 - **Input forwarding**: Mouse and keyboard events forward correctly into the webview and back into Godot